 Traffic Management and Operations Committee (TMOC)

-The committee is and explores engineering solutions besides road construction that will help move traffic more efficiently.
+The committee explores engineering solutions besides road construction that will help move traffic more efficiently.
 It considers proposed projects for traffic signals, roundabouts, and intersection improvements and makes recommendations to the MPO board for its transportation plan and FDOT’s five year work program.